 Of course, the grandaddy of all modern creative visions is Grant Morrison’s now thirty-plus year writings across the DC Universe.
 The Morrison-verse is genuinely captivating entirely on its own terms, without reading much DC in between (not that that’s a *bad* idea!).

-Morrison is inarguably one of the all-time great comic book writers, and while his work can absolutely be off-putting, his sheer creativity and propensity for redefining superhero comics is virtually unmatched.
+Morrison is inarguably one of the all-time great comic book writers, and while their work can absolutely be off-putting, their sheer creativity and propensity for redefining superhero comics is virtually unmatched.

 Related Reading Orders: